Thomas Thistlewood: Sexual violence

 Though Thistlewood never married, his sexual activity was prolific, with his diary chronicling 3,852 acts of "consensual" and nonconsensual sexual intercourse with 138 women, nearly all of them enslaved Black women.
-Thistlewood's sexual habits were formed in England, where, he wrote, he had sexual intercourse with prostitutes at places such as Drury Lane and Fleet Market.
+Thistlewood's sexual habits were formed in England, where, he wrote, he had sex with prostitutes at places such as Drury Lane and Fleet Market.
 He also had a sexual relationship with Bett Mitchell, whose parents rejected his proposal of marriage, and an affair with a married woman, Elizabeth Toyne.
 His lack of steady employment meant that he could not form a lasting relationship, and contributed to his decision to migrate to Jamaica.

 Thistlewood had a lifelong sexual relationship with his slave Phibbah, a Coromantee who essentially became his "wife" (as she was called in the will) and had his only son, Mulatto John.
 Over their 33-year relationship, Phibbah and Thistlewood developed what Burnard calls "a warm and loving relationship, if such a thing was possible between a slave and her master."
 In 1768, Thistlewood hired Phibbah from Cope for £18 a year and brought her to Breadnut Pen.
 Phibbah eventually acquired property including land, livestock, and slaves.
 Even when she was a slave, she acquired property, such as a filly she sold for £4.10 shillings, and a mare she sold for nearly £6, both in 1760.
 But Phibbah was not Thistlewood's only "wife".
 At Vineyard Pen, shortly after he arrived in Jamaica, he took one female slave named Marina to be his concubine, occasionally having to escape her complaints about his sexual abuse of other slaves he supervised.
 Thistlewood sometimes raped more than one slave in a night, after which he would sometimes give them some coins "for their troubles".

 Within days of becoming overseer of Egypt, Thistlewood began raping the enslaved women, starting with a possibly underage girl, Ellin.
 After Ellin, Thistlewood moved on to Dido, but shortly afterwards he began to notice the appearance of red spots that indicated the appearance of "the clap".
 Joseph Horlock used the traditional European cures of the 18th century, by having Thistlewood "blooded" and giving him 24 mercury pills and a bottle of balsam drops.
 Horlock also required Thistlewood to bathe his infected organ "a long time in new milk night and morning".
 His venereal disease did not deter him, and he raped another slave, Jenny, before returning to the infected Dido several times.
 He had a tempestuous "relationship" with Jenny until late 1753, during which he bought her several gifts, but that did not stop him from raping Susannah, Big Mimber, Belinda, and Dido in places like the morass, on the plantain walk, and in the curing-house and boiling-house.
 When he finally dropped Jenny, Thistlewood was "in sad pain with the buboes".